CNR-Engineering/PyTelTools/conventions.md

 ```

 ### Group and order imports
-Two groups for line imports are separated by an empty line:
+Three groups for line imports are separated by an empty line:
 1. internal Python imports
 2. imports from PyTelTools
+3. relative imports (within a PyTelTools module)

 Imports are sorted by alphabetic order.